botanix-labs/Macbeth/book/installation/chain-config.md

 ### Additional fee-recipient
 The Botanix Federation requires you to setup an additional fee recipient.
 Any 20-byte eth address will work for this field.
-The additional fee recepient is traditionally the party responsible for setting up the federation, coordinating setup and maintaince and responding to emergencies.
+The additional fee recipient is traditionally the party responsible for setting up the federation, coordinating setup and maintenance and responding to emergencies.
-For their additional responsibilities they will recieve 20% of all block fees.
+For their additional responsibilities they will receive 20% of all block fees.

 ### Minting Contract bytecode